 90% less GHG emissions than fossil diesel, reducing emissions in Canada's transport sector.

 no other viable, low-carbon energy alternatives for heavy duty diesel vehicles, including tractors and transport trucks.

 Canola is certified sustainable.
 It's the only Canadian crop certified by ISCC, a global sustainability certification system.

 creates new domestic demand for farmers' crops and supports jobs and investment in Canada's processing sector.

 Canadian canola is a high-quality biodiesel feedstock used in Canada, the United States and the European Union.
 Together, these three regions use approximately 1.5 million tonnes of Canadian canola in renewable diesel annually.

 In Canada, the Renewable Fuels Regulation currently mandates that renewable diesel make up 2% of the total diesel supply.
-An increase in renewable diesel from 2% to 5% would:
+An increase in renewable diesel, such as from 2% to 5%, would:

 Decrease the environmental footprint from heavy-duty diesel vehicles.
 Offer immediate greenhouse gas (GHG) reductions at a low cost (currently, wholesale prices of diesel and biodiesel in western Canada are equal).

 Help diversify the canola market for farmers.
 Create new domestic demand for crops.